There are some lullabies in Japan that start with variations of the line, “Nenneko yo”. “Nenneko yo” is literally “Sleep, baby child”.

 Many thanks to Linda Austin from Cherry Blossom Memories for providing the transliteration to the YouTube video!
 Thanks to Ayako Egawa for the Japanese text and for helping with the English translation!

 This article was posted on Thursday, July 30th, 2009 at 2:42 pm and is filed under Children's Songs, Countries & Cultures, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Japanese Lullabies, Languages, Lullabies, Mama Lisa, Nenne ko yo.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Japanese Lullabies called Nenneko Yo with a YouTube Video”